Skip to content

 Things to do in the Beautiful Island of Sri Lanka

 The National Museum of Galle teaches you about the history of Sri Lanka from the 4th century.
-It includes artefacts and exhibits, including structures, architectural models, masks, wood carvings, and many other artefacts.
+It includes artefacts and exhibits, including structures, architectural models, masks, and wood carvings.

 Galle Dutch Fort